netkicorp/transactid-library-java/README.md

          * Create InvoiceRequest message.
          *
          * @param invoiceRequestParameters data to create the InvoiceRequest.
-         * @param ownerParameters of the accounts for this transaction.
+         * @param ownersParameters of the accounts for this transaction.
          * @param senderParameters of the protocol message.
+         * @param attestationsRequested list of attestations requested.
          * @return binary object of the message created.
          * @throws InvalidOwnersException if the provided list of owners is not valid.
          */
         @Throws(InvalidOwnersException::class)
         fun createInvoiceRequest(
             invoiceRequestParameters: InvoiceRequestParameters,
-            ownerParameters: List<OwnerParameters>,
+            ownersParameters: List<OwnerParameters>,
-            senderParameters: SenderParameters
+            senderParameters: SenderParameters,
+            attestationsRequested: List<Attestation>
         ): ByteArray

 This will provide you with a serialized binary that you can then send to someone else who is able to